netwho/PacketSanitizer/README.md

 - The same original MAC always maps to the same anonymized MAC (maintains device identity)

 ### Payload Sanitization
-- TCP and UDP payloads are replaced with a sanitized pattern (0xBADCODE: `0x0B 0xAD 0xC0 0xDE`)
+- TCP and UDP payloads are replaced with a sanitized pattern (0x5341: `0x53 0x41` = "SA" for "Sanitized")
+- Uses printable ASCII characters (0x20-0x7E range) for better readability
 - Original packet size is preserved (pattern is repeated to match original payload length)
 - Full packet structure is maintained, including headers and payload space
 - Packet timing and structure are preserved